List of Hetalia: Axis Powers characters: Belgium

-Belgium (ベルギー, Berugi) is a girl who did not have much development until recently.
+Belgium (ベルギー, Berugi) is a young woman who did not have much development until recently.
 She is described as the younger sister of the Netherlands and the older sister of Luxembourg, thus forming the Low Countries, and is known for her short light brown hair with a ribbon through it.
 Belgium had a brief appearance in both the first episode and chapter of Hetalia, and she had another appearance in an unaired episode of the World Series, but all of these appearances are non-speaking.
 Her formal and speaking debut was in volume 3 of the Hetalia manga when she meets with Spain and Romano and her and her brother's profiles are given.
 Belgium finally appears with Netherlands in Episode 94 of the anime.
 Belgium is mostly known for breaking away from her siblings when they tried to unite despite different religions and industries.
 She is voiced by Eriko Nakamura in Japanese and Amanda Doskocil in English.